 - failure to recognize fetal distress

-- failure to identify non-reassuring fetal status during labor
+- negligence to identify non-reassuring fetal status during labor

-- failure to perform a timely caesarean-section birth
+- neglect to perform a timely cesarean-section birth

 - inappropriate or incorrect use of vacuum or forceps instrumentation

-When a full-term baby is admitted to the neonatal intensive care unit after birth, many parts of the mother’s and the baby’s medical record help to provide insight into whether a birth injury was
+When a full-term baby goes to the neonatal intensive care unit after birth, many parts of the mother’s and the baby’s medical record help to provide insight into whether a birth injury was

 preventable and what may have caused your baby’s injury.
 For example, the fetal monitor strips provide insight into fetal-well being or distress during the process of labor and uterine pressure monitoring can help provide insight into the baby’s response to uterine contraction patterns.

-Once a baby is delivered, much can be learned about whether a baby has been injured during labor and delivery and how well the baby can survive without resuscitative measures outside the womb.
-We utilize a variety of tools that can be found in the medical records to determine whether there was a lack of oxygen during labor and delivery or post-partum.
+Once a baby comes into the world, much can unfold about whether a baby has been injured during labor and delivery and how well the baby can survive without resuscitative measures outside the womb.
+We utilize a variety of tools that we find in the medical records to determine whether there was a lack of oxygen during labor and delivery or post-partum.
 Early neurological findings can range from manifestations of twitching, poor muscle tone (hypotonia), stiffness (hypertonia) and seizure activity.
-Early diagnostic imaging such as ultrasound and MRI can help provide significant insight into your baby’s prognosis which may affect future disabilities involving cognition, speech, learning, and coordination.
-This is also known as cerebral palsy.
+Early diagnostic imaging such as ultrasound and MRI can help provide significant insight into your baby’s prognosis.
+This may affect future disabilities involving cognition, speech, learning, and coordination.
+We also know this as cerebral palsy.

 Newborn birth injuries can be financially and emotionally devastating.
 We encourage you to let us put our years of expertise and prior successes to work.
 We understand the dilemmas you face about potentially filing a birth injury lawsuit.
-Consider, however, that a birth injury lawsuit is about protecting the future interests of your child who will face a wide array of medical problems which will require ongoing support to optimize your child’s health and quality of life.
+Consider, however, that a birth injury lawsuit is about protecting the future interests of your child.
+They may face a wide array of medical problems which will require ongoing support.
+Let us help you optimize your child’s health and quality of life.

 At Perdue & Kidd we work on a contingency basis so that you will not have to pay any legal fees or expenses until settlement.
-We invest a personalized approach to every birth-related injury case we handle and are proud that our services have helped many children and their families who provide care to them.
-When you meet with our medical malpractice team, you will have the benefit of years of legal and clinical expertise in this field.
+We invest a personalized approach to every birth-related injury case we handle.
+Perdue & Kidd is proud that our services have helped many children and their families who provide care to them.
+Meeting with our medical malpractice team gives you the benefit of years of legal and clinical expertise in this field.
 Contact us Online or chat with us 24/7.